Doctor of Philosophy (ADPH)

 Fees and charges:

-Citizens of Australia and New Zealand, and Australian Permanent Residents will not normally pay tuition fees, as fees for graduate research degrees are covered by the Australian Government’s funding scheme for research training.
-This scheme provides eligible candidates with a Commonwealth-funded place for up to a maximum period of four years’ full-time equivalent study for a doctorate by research.
+Citizens of Australia and New Zealand and Australian permanent residents will not normally pay tuition fees, as research degrees are funded by the Australian Government via the Research Training Programme.
+This provides eligible candidates with a Commonwealth-funded Research Training Programme Fees Offset Scholarship for up to a maximum period of four years’ full-time equivalent study for a Doctor of Philosophy.

 All domestic students are required to pay a bi-annual Student Services and Amenities Fee (SSAF).
 Details about the SSAF, including costs and payment options, can be found at the webpage - Student services and amenities fee.